 Building a Mobile eCommerce Website: a Wise Approach

 Mobile devices are everywhere.
 We’re sure your own cell phone is somewhere around right now as well.
 Therefore, it will be silly of a marketer not to pay enough attention to the mobile version of an eCommerce website.
-Research shows that more and more people are switching between devices before making a purchase.
+More and more people are switching between devices before making a purchase.
 Therefore, it is greatly important for all eCommerce website owners to create a highly converting mobile e-commerce website.
 However, as we can all understand, this is easier said than done.

-Before we go into the design part of a mobile eCommerce website, we need to educate ourselves a little bit and remember these facts.
+Before we go into the design part of a mobile eCommerce website and ecommerce website builder templates, we need to educate ourselves a little bit and remember these facts.

 Not All Shoppers Are the Same